General Coding conventions for C#

 Use implicit typing in the declaration of query variables and range variables.

-Align query clauses under the from clause, as shown in the previous examples.
+Align query clauses under the clause, as shown in the previous examples.